skierpage/blog.drogue.io/content/2020-12-09-rust-and-async.md

 slow processor.

-To accomplish this magic of appearing to own the entire processor, threads also have to actually give each thread it's own space for it's stack to grow.
+To accomplish this magic of appearing to own the entire processor, threads also have to actually give each thread its own space for its stack to grow.
 Additionally, the kernel has to occasionally freeze one thread, swap out that thread's stack for another waiting thread's, and then unfreeze the other thread to run for a bit.
 This is _context switching_.